xdesig/USB_connection_protection/README.md

 This circuit is responsible for the protection against excessive consumption by resettable fuse and protection against overvoltage. to protect each I / O pin from high voltages, from ESD for electronic equipment that can be connected via the USB bus.
 Rugged diodes (TVS Diode Arrays (SPA® Diodes) littelfuse) can safely absorb repetitive strokes of ESD at the maximum level specified in the international standard IEC 61000-4-2 (Level 4, contact discharge of ± 8 kV) without performance degradation.
 Their very low load capacity also makes them ideal for protecting high speed signal pins such as HDMI, DVI, USB2.0 and IEEE 1394.

 ![Top view][PHT]
 ![Render][RENDER]

+Protects both the computer and the peripheral.
+Design this small circuit when an improper mount of a driver in a RAMPS, I scorch the usb of the laptop :-(
 ![Real][Real]

 ## Author and license